These cinnamon sugar cookies with a dollop of pumpkin butter in the middle is our delicious fall-inspired twist on a timeless classic.

-Makes about 3 dozen cookies
+Servings: 3 dozen

-Cream the butter, cream cheese, 1 ¾ cups of sugar and the vanilla with an electric mixer on medium speed until light and fluffy.
+- Cream the butter, cream cheese, 1 ¾ cups of the sugar, and vanilla with an electric mixer on medium speed until light and fluffy.

-Using your finger or the rounded handle of a wooden spoon, press a small indention into the center of each ball and fill with a tiny dollop of pumpkin butter.
+- Using your finger or the rounded handle of a wooden spoon, press a small indention into the center of each ball and fill with a tiny dollop of pumpkin butter.